UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 ## Lesson 05

-For this assignment functions have been written that satisfy the test cases included with the assignment, these are included in src/database_operations.py.
-Include in the assignment folder is main.py, a CLI argument based front end for database operations to be used outside of the testing environment.
+The main version of this program is under pymongo.
+After I finished and expanded on that, I was a bit bored so I started playing with MongoEngine.
+The plan is to implement full functionality in each, but there's some issues.
+We'll see.

 Following is the directory layout for the assignment
 ```
+assignment/
+├───pymongo/ - root program folder
+│    ├─── data/ - databases and csv files
+│    ├─── src/ - module code
+│    └─── tests/ - pytest files
-assignment/ - root program folder
+└───mongoengine/ - root program folder
      ├─── data/ - databases and csv files
      ├─── src/ - module code
      └─── tests/ - pytest files
 ```

+### PyMongo

+Include in the pymongo root folder is main.py, a CLI argument based front end for database operations to be used outside of the testing environment.

 Following are examples of syntax used for executing main.py from the assignment folder.
 Please note that at a minimum you must first specify the data directory, followed by n number of csv files to be imported, where n > 1.
 I could not find a clean way to use argparser to require n > 2 arguments for this, only n > 1 or n = 2.